erievs/mangotube/README.md

 poplol - created the logo

-# what i am working on (expect a update sep 1st or 2nd)

-Channels

 # Todo

 Move all invidious urls to a class called Urls to make url changes easier.